 There are three stages in inbound marketing

 This is the initial stage where you specify your buyer persona.
-You’re not attracting every individual visiting your website; you’re delivering content to those interested in the business offers.
+You’re not attracting every individual visiting your website but delivering content to those interested in the business offers.
 You’ll know whom to target if you do proper homework on your buyer persona.

 Publish content that adds value to your customers as well as your business.
-Create content that talks about your products or services, information about how your solution can solve the problems, and detail about discounts and promotions.
+Create content about your products or services, information about how your solution can solve the problems, and details about discounts and promotions.

-Successful content in inbound marketing provides a solution to every query related to your product.
+Successful content in inbound marketing solves every query related to your product.